 Tip 7: Walk the Talk

-If you spend your time praising the value of diversity but never actually spend time with people who have a different background than your own, you are sending your child mixed messages.
+If you tell your child all about the value of diversity but never actually spend time with people who have a different background than your own, you are sending your child mixed messages.
 Don’t be afraid to step out of your comfort zone and meet people who may not look or think like you.
 Growth begins when you step out and take a risk.

-Want more great ideas to help you talk to preschoolers about race?
-Download our FREE Ebook full of expert advice, conversation guides, and recommendations for talking to preschoolers about race.
+Don’t forget to download our FREE Ebook full of expert advice, conversation guides, and recommendations for talking to preschoolers about race so that you and your child can continue learning and growing together.